The Bemrose School Primary Extension

-The original building utilised the Sunesis Keynes 1.5FEN school which was selected by the Council and end user for its extension potential.
 The extension was designed by Lungfish Architects who developed a cohesive design that seamlessly linked the existing building with the new extension.

 The existing relationships between G F Tomlinson, Derby City Council, the school and the design consultants ensured full understanding of all stakeholder expectations, early establishment of a clear project brief and development of our efficient design and construction solution.

 The extension takes the school’s primary phase from 1.5FE to 2FE, increasing new school admissions by 15 pupil places each year.

 The extension was built to provide much-needed pupil places at this inner city school and is part of the school’s ultimate objective to increase capacity by 600 additional pupil placements.